Hiring a digital marketing company in Fort Worth, TX, should mean more than getting another monthly task list and a pile of reports.

 Publishing content can help improve search engine result page (SERP) rankings, but a better ranking is only useful when the search matters to the business.

-The rankings that matter most are usually tied to:
+The better targets are searches tied to:

-- The solutions, services, or products your business wants to prioritize
+- The services and products your business most wants to grow

 That is why the right rankings matter.
 They put your business in front of users while they are trying to understand a problem, compare options, or choose a provider.